momagu/digitalpsychologylab.github.io/index.md

 ### Study Example 2: Usability Evaluation

+Another noteworthy study included in the meta-analysis was conducted by
+<a href="https://doi.org/10.1177/01454455211021764">Linardon et al. (2022)</a>
-Another noteworthy study included in the meta-analysis was conducted by Linardon et al. (2022), who evaluated the usability of a cognitive-behavioral app-based intervention for binge eating called "Break Binge Eating."
-Fourteen participants (11 female) with self-reported binge eating episodes were recruited to test the app for seven days before paricipating in a test session.
+, who evaluated the usability of a cognitive-behavioral app-based intervention for binge eating called "Break Binge Eating."
+Fourteen participants (11 female) with self-reported binge eating episodes were recruited to test the app for seven days before participating in a test session.

 The test session incorporated multiple assessment methods including the _Eating Disorder Examination Questionnaire_ to evaluate ED symptom severity, alongside